monokrome/django-sandbox/README.md

 After cloning the project, the following commands will get a development server up and running.

+    # Set up a virtualenv.
+You can use virtualenvwrapper
+    # if you prefer to.
     virtualenv --distribute .
     . bin/activate

+    # Install project dependencies and sync the database
+    pip install -r requirements.txt
+    ./server syncdb

+    # Run a Django development server.
     ./server

 Usage